indexds/charizhard/README.md

 * If the program fails for any other reason, try running your shell with administrator/sudo privileges

 * Should the program have multiple dependency failures, try running `cargo clean` then rebuilding the project properly with `cargo flash`.

+* If you cannot move the selection while in menuconfig inside an integrated terminal like the one provided by vscode, the correct bindings are J/K.

 ## License